Skip to main content

 First-Year Focus

-The minor in Environmental Policy and Culture (EPC) is open to all Northwestern students.
-Once a student declares the minor they can pre-register for ENVR_POL courses.
-Students can declare a minor before taking EPC courses.
-Read more about declaring a minor in EPC in Advising.
+Both the adjunct major and the minor in Environmental Policy and Culture (EPC) is open to all Northwestern students.
+Once a student declares the adjunct major or minor, they can pre-register for ENVR_POL courses.
+Students can declare before taking EPC courses or can take EPC courses before declaring.
+Read more about declaring an adjunct major or minor in EPC in Advising.

 What is Environmental Policy and Culture?